jbloomlab/SARS-CoV-2-RBD_DMS_variants/results/summary/epistatic_shifts.md

 dt <- data.table(read.csv(file=config$final_variant_scores_mut_file,stringsAsFactors=F))
 ```

-## Calculate site-wise Jensen-Shannon distance, a metric of divergence in site-specific mutational profiles
+## Calculate site-wise Jensen-Shannon divergence, a metric of divergence in site-specific mutational profiles

 For each pair of backgrounds, at each site I want to compute the
-Jensen-Shannon distance between the profile of mutation effects of all
+Jensen-Shannon divergence between the profile of mutation effects of all
 mutations at the site.
 (Remove any measurements determined for \<3 or
 \<5 bc to avoid measurements with lower precision driving noise in the
 global JSD metric.)